 - After the session, collect and keep the mini-squad lists in a safe and easily accessed location in case they become necessary at some point in the future.

 Parent Coaches – masks may be off during sessions, blue top or vest

 - Ask that players arrive at most 10 minutes early, to minimise crowds.
 Be there 10 minutes early yourself to check in along with your child, and then, from your mini-pitch, help direct players to the correct mini-pitches to avoid mixing.

-- If you have a group of 4 players, you may join them on the mini-pitch.
+- If your group doesn’t have the maximum number of players in it, you may join them on the mini-pitch.

 - Parent volunteer coaches may remove their masks during actual coaching, whether in-grid or sideline coaching.
 Put on your mask before and after the session promptly though, to model this for the players.

 - No handshakes, hugs, high-fives, fist-bumps, close huddles, etc.